John-Brandon/Beach_Poo_Bot/README.md

 After downloading the data, the bot compares the latest sample time-date with that from the previous download, and thus determines if a new sample has been posted.

 If a new sample has been posted, the bot tweets the updated data (i.e. *E. coli* counts per 100ml).
-The bot does not tweet if no new samples have been posted since the previous download.
+The bot does not tweet if no new samples have been posted.

 The main code for the bot is written in `R`.
 See the code files `./R/ScrapePoo.R` (data processing) and `./R/TweetShit.R` (to interface with Twitter's API).